PipedreamHQ/pipedream/docs/docs/components/quickstart/nodejs/sources/README.md

 };
 ```

-Save, load the Pipedrem UI, and click **RUN NOW**.
+Save, load the Pipedream UI, and click **RUN NOW**.
 You should see 30 issues emitted, now with summaries.
 When you click **RUN NOW** again, only new issues will be emitted (if there are any).

 ## Add a timer to run on a schedule